 |View individual device metrics

-|Best practices||Create for local devices where you want to view and compare the metrics in a single chart.
-Device groups can be set as a metric source.||Create for devices that are outside of your local network, or for types of traffic that you want to organize as a single source.
-For example, you might want to define all physical interfaces on a server as a single custom device to better view metrics for that physical appliance as a whole.
+|Create for devices that are outside of your local network, or for types of traffic that you want to organize as a single source.
+For example, you might want to define all physical interfaces on a server as a single custom device to better view metrics for that server as a whole.

 Custom devices can affect the overall system performance, so you should avoid the following configurations:

 - Avoid creating multiple custom devices for the same IP addresses or ports.
 Custom devices that are configured with overlapping criteria might degrade system performance.

 - Avoid creating a custom device for a broad range of IP addresses or ports, which might degrade system performance.